Romaine Winter Salad

 4. Stir ingredients together evenly and serve right away!

-5. Can store up to 4 days in fridge, without dressings.
+5. Can store up to 4 days in the fridge, without dressings.

 (1) Bradshaw, Paul; Hoffman, Lawrence (August 19, 2000).
 “Towards a History of the Paschal Meal”.
 Passover and Easter: Origin and History to Modern Times.
 University of Notre Dame Press.
 ISBN 9780268038595.